APPENDIX O

 In 1901 Louisa Howard, a 65 year old widow was living at 112, Monega Road, She was working on her own account as a music teacher.
 Her granddaughters (see below), Louise E Cannon, aged 8 and Annie Cannon, aged 6 were boarding with her, as was Lilly Clements, now a 21 year old barmaid.

-It is likely that Louisa Essex Howard died in 1908 aged 71 years old (Reg Gen March 1908 West Ham 5a 113).
+Louisa Essex Howard died in 1908 aged 71 years old (Reg Gen March 1908 West Ham 4a 113).

 Edward and Louisa's son William James Howard married Louise Jones on 8 August 1880 at Holy Trinity, Harrow Green, Essex.
 In 1881 they were living at 2 Woodstock Cottages, Chatsworth Road, where William was a joiner.
 Their 8 year old nephew Jonah Gordon was living with them.
 In 1891 they were at Claremont Villas, Plumstead.
 William, aged 34 was still a joiner.
 Their eldest five children had been born.
 In 1901 the family are at 73, Punnett Road, Plumstead, but strangely the head of the household is shown as "David" Howard, a 44 year old carpenter!!.
 All six children had now been born,

-- Marion Louise Howard.
+• Marion Louise Howard.
 Born 12 July 1881 in Stratford.
 Marion married Walter Edward Richardson in 1915 in West Ham.
 In 1921 Walter and "Marie" were living at 1, Caulfield Road, East Ham.
 Walter is 37 years old and a tailor's manager for Montagues Bur.....ess Ltd, 29 to 30 Oxford Street, London.
 Marie was 39 years old.
 Their eldest son was 4 years old.
 Walter's brother was living with them.
 In 1939 they were living in 11 Oak Avenue, Hornchurch and Walter was a tailors manager.
 Marion was on unpaid domestic duties.
 Marion is believed to have died in 1962 in Crediton, Devon.
 Walter Edward Richardson died on 30 January 1972 and was buried on 3 February 1972 in Pembrokeshire.

-- William Edward Howard.
+• William Edward Howard.
 Born 1884 in Stratford

-- Percy Bertram Howard.
+• Percy Bertram Howard.
 Born 16 December 1885 in Plumstead.
-Percy married Ethel Ann Oliver on 24 December 1910 at St Michael And All Angels, Plumstead. in 1911 they were living at 28, Sheridan Road, Belvedere, Kent.
+Percy married Ethel Ann Oliver on 24 December 1910 at St Michael And All Angels, Plumstead.
+In 1911 they were living at 28, Sheridan Road, Belvedere, Kent.
 In 1921 they were at 11, Congress Road, Plumstead where Percy, aged 35, was a carpenter for London County Council.
 In 1939 they were 365, Plumstead High Street, Percy was a carpenter in the building trade.
 Ethel was on unpaid domestic duties.
 They had two sons.
 Ethel Ann Howard of 365, Plumstead High Street (wife of Percy Bertram Howard) died on 30 July 1944, aged 55 years old and was buried in Woolwich New Cemetary.
 Probate was granted to Percy Bertram Howard, carpenter.

-- Mabel Winifred Howard.
+• Mabel Winifred Howard.
 Born 10 February 1889 in Plumstead.
-Mabel "Winnie" Howard died in 1978, aged 89 years in Thanet.
+Mabel "Winnie" Howard of 1 Poplar Grove, Ramsgate died on 30 April 1978, aged 89 years.
+Was this our Mabel?

-- Elvina Maud Howard.
+• Elvina Maud Howard.
 Born 1890 in Plumstead.
 Elvina died on 22 January 1906 and was buried on 27 January 1906 at Greenwich.

-- Ethel Millicent Howard.
+• Ethel Millicent Howard.
 Born 25 February 1892 in Plumstead.
 Ethel married William Edwin Mole on 26 December 1912 in Woolwich.
 In 1921 William and Ethel were living at 365, High Street, Plumstead.
 William was a 31 year old bespoke retail tailor for Montague Burton Ltd, 98, High Street, Putney.
 Ethel was 29 years old and on home duties, They had two daughters.
 In 1939 they were living at 21, Shipley Road, Bristol where William was a retail circuit controller.
 Ethel died in 1954 in Shipley Road, Westbury on Trym.
 William Edwin Mole died in 1973 at Heol Tyn y Cae, Rhwbina, Cardiff,

 Edward and Louisa's son Edward David Howard married Annie Sophia Knight in 1888 in Hoo.
 In 1891 they were living at 42, Risedale Road, Plumstead and Edward, aged 31, was a joiner.
 Their eldest son had been born.
 In 1901 Edward and Annie were at 327, Dersingham Avenue, East Ham where Edward, aged 40 was an oil and colour man working on his own account, a further seven children had been born.
 In 1911 they were living at 40 First Avenue, Manor Park, Edward, aged 50 was a joiner.
 They had twelve children, all surviving and still at home.

-- Edward Howard.
+• Edward Howard.
 Born 15 August 1889 in Rochester, Kent.
 Edward married Daisy May Disch in 1911 in West Ham.
 In 1921 they were living at 332, Monega Road, Manor Park, East Ham.
 Edward, aged 31 was a haulage contractor working on his own account.
 Daisy, aged 28 was on home duties.
 The census suggests that they had five children under 16 years old, but none are listed.
 In 1939 they were living at 111, Wooley Avenue, Dagenham and Edward was a motor driver.
 Six children are listed.
 Daisy May Howard died on 5 December 1965 in Oldchurch Hospital.
 Edward Howard died in 1971 in Barking.

-- Albert William Howard.
+• Albert William Howard.
 Born 16 January 1892 in Plumstead.
 Baptised 17 April 1895 at St Stephen, Upton Park, Essex.
 On 14 February 1914 Albert William Howard, a 21 year old glassmaker arrived on the USA on S.S Oceanic.
 His next of kin was Mr E D Howard of 40, First Avenue, Manor Park.
 He registered for the draft in World War I in 1917.
 He served on medical detachment, Base Hospital, Camp Hill, Virginia until 6 May 1919.
 Albert married Margie Mae Johnson on 20 December 1928 at Louisville.
 In 1930 they were living in Atlanta and Albert was an equipment salesman.
 He applied for naturalization in 1938.
 In 1940 they were at Matthews, Siler City, Chatham, North Carolina, Albert was a salesman.
 They had one son.
 In 1958 they were living at Ridgewood Avenue, Daytona Beach, Florida.
 Albert William Howard of 15, North Ridgeway Avenue, Ormond Beach, Florida died on 30 August 1963 in Florida.
 Mae Howard died on 29 June 1994 in Morganton, Burke County, North Carolina.

-- Edith Howard.
+• Edith Howard.
 Born 8 January 1900 in Manor Park.
 Edith married Arthur Edwin Lucy on 26 May 1928 in St Mary the Virgin, Little Ilford, Essex.
 In 1939 they were living in a shared house in 45, First Avenue, East Ham and Arthur was a riverside wharf labourer.
 Arthur E Lucy died in 1969.
 Edith died in 1985 in Newnham.

-- Dorothy Frances Howard.
+• Dorothy Frances Howard.
 Born 11 December 1900 in Manor Park.
 Baptised 30 January 1901 at St Mary's, Little Ilford.
+In 1939 Dorothy was still living with her parents and is described as "incapacitated".

-- Stanley Mercer Howard.
+• Stanley Mercer Howard.
 Born 17 October 1905 in Manor Park.
 Stanley married Freda Beatrice M Hooper in 1930 in Bournemouth.
 In 1936 they were living at 88 Vicarage Farm Road, Heston & Isleworth.
 In 1939 they were living at 25, Oxford Avenue, Harlington.
 Freda Beatrice Howard died in 1976 in Poole, Dorset.
 Stanley Mercer Howard died on 13 April 1987 in Southwark.

-- Frederick George Howard.
+• Frederick George Howard.
 Born 15 December 1907 in Manor Park.
 Frederick married Annie Marie Maud Bryant on 11 February 1933 in St Margaret's, Barking, Essex.
 In 1939 he was living at 122, Shirley Gardens, Barking, Essex where he was a wood cutting machinist - spindler.
 He is shown as married, but his wife is not listed.
 Frederick G Howard died in 1951 in Ilford, Essex.
 Annie Marie M Howard died in 1997 in Havering, aged 87 years.

-- Gladys Millicent Howard.
+• Gladys Millicent Howard.
 Born 16 March 1910 in Manor Park.
 Gladys married William Herbert Skerritt on 23 April 1930 at St Mary's.
 Little Ilford.
 In 1939 Gladys is listed at Ivy Farm, Hartsmere, Suffolk.
 She is shown as married, but her husband is not listed.
 She is living with farmers Luther Russell and his wife Hilda.
 Her husband William H Skerritt was living alone at 5, First Avenue, East Ham.
 He is shown as married and was an omnibus conductor.
 Gladys Millicent Skerritt died in April 1996 in Newark.
 William Herbert Skerritt died on 5 June 2006 in Newark.

-In 1911, their son Edward, aged 21 was a joiner, daughter Annie, aged 20 was a machinist, Albert aged 18 was a clerk at a glass merchants and Ethel, aged 16 was a sick nurse.
+In 1911, Edward and Annie's son Edward, aged 21 was a joiner, daughter Annie, aged 20 was a machinist, Albert aged 18 was a clerk at a glass merchants and Ethel, aged 16 was a sick nurse.
 It seems that it was Edward's wife Annie Sophia Howard who was the informant when their Aunt Ann Jane Swanson died on 5 January 1921 (see below).
 In 1921 Edward David Howard, aged 60, was still living at 40 First Avenue, Manor Park.
 He remained a joiner for Fred Pitcher contractor, Neasden, his wife Annie was 53 years old.
 Their son, Arthur Wharton Howard, aged 24 was a decorator for Fred Stark, builder and decorator of Manor Park, daughter Edith Howard, aged 21 was shown as unemployed but her employer given as J Rapport, 37 Featherstone Street, EC1, daughter Dorothy Francis Howard, aged 20 was on "home duties", son Harold Rupert Howard, aged 17, was a shop and kitchen hand, unemployed, but his employer shown as W Felton of 9 High Street, Bow, son Stanley Mercer Howard, aged 15 was an out of work messenger, but his employer is given as Lloyds Bank, 29 Royal Exchange, son Frederick George Howard, aged 13 and daughter Gladys Millicent Howard, aged 11 were both in full time schooling.

 In 1939 Edward and Annie were still living at 40, First Avenue, East Ham.
 Edward was a retired joiner.
 Their daughter Dorothy remained at home and was described as "incapacitated".
 Mary Ann Knight, born 26 August 1854 (presumably a relative of Annie's) was living with them.
 Edward D Howard died on 30 September 1940.
 Annie S Howard died in 1949 in East Ham.